lalaithion/BinaryVisualization/README.md

   * 3 hours
 * 6. As a programmer, I'd like to render the image in OpenGL to allow for fast rendering
   * 8 hours
-* 7. As a programmer, I'd like to format the binary data with C++ to allow for graphical plotting
+* 7. As a programmer, I'd like to format the binary data with C++ because it is the fastest language with which I am most familier

 ### Non-Functional Requirements
 * 8. As a user I'd like a compact UI to make it easier to interact with the program